-Staffline Recruitment Limited (03996086), Omega Resource Group Limited (03508252), Datum RPO Limited (07741572), Brightwork Limited (SC296104) and other Staffline Group Plc (05268636) subsidiaries care about your privacy and are committed to processing your personal information in accordance with fair information practices and applicable data privacy laws (specifically, the UK General Data Protection Regulation (‘GDPR’) and the 2018 Data Protection Act).
+Staffline Recruitment Limited (03996086), Datum RPO Limited (07741572), Brightwork Limited (SC296104), Driving Plus Limited (02436612) and Staffline Group Plc (05268636) subsidiaries care about your privacy and are committed to processing your personal information in accordance with fair information practices and applicable data privacy laws (specifically, the UK General Data Protection Regulation (‘GDPR’) and the 2018 Data Protection Act).
 Within this document, all noted companies above are referred to individually and collectively as ‘the Company’.

 This notice explains how the Company handles the personal information of all data subjects such as employees, applicants, interims, former employees, dependants, beneficiaries, contractors, consultants, and temporary agency workers whilst operating its human resources activities.
 The Company may amend this notice from time to time, should it become necessary to do so.